Aaron Bryant, 4-star DE out of Mississippi, commits to Texas

 He chose the Longhorns over Alabama, Georgia, LSU and Texas A&M.

-His addition gives Texas 18 members for the 2022 class, which ranks 10th in the country and is tops in the Big 12.
+His addition gives Texas 18 members for the 2022 class, which ranks No. 10 in the country and leads the Big 12, according to 247 Sports.